cherry0ung/TIL/FINALAssignments/C7FINAL.md

 Question 10: Function in scikit-learn for linear regression?.
 (1 point)\
 Question 11: Which Ridge parameter controls model complexity?.
 (1 point)\
 Question 12: Which feature shows the most variance in the boxplot?.
 (1 point)\
 Question 13: Key factors in second-order polynomial regression?.
-(2 points)
+(2 points)\
+- Polynomial features introduce non-linearity, and Ridge regularization controls overfitting.